New US travel rules: What you need to know about the changes prompted by Omicron - KRDO

 Is there a post-arrival testing or quarantine requirement?

 There is not.
-“We’re not announcing any steps on post-arrival testing and quarantine,” a senior administration official said in a press briefing on Wednesday evening.
+“We’re not announcing any steps on post-arrival testing and quarantine,” a senior administration official said in a press briefing on December 1.

 “I will say — look, if additional measures are recommended, if additional measures can be implemented well and are effective, we won’t hesitate to take them, but we’re not taking them today,” the official said, according to a White House transcript of that briefing.